 Tuition can be paid using the following methods:

 Tuition must be paid in full on or before December 1st annually unless an installment plan has been agreed upon in writing.
-No tuition refunds will be grants.
+No tuition refunds will be granted.

 The installment plan is outlined as follows: